efemberg11/GeoModel_rmakhman/GeoModelExamples/HelloGeoReadNodeAction/README.md

-# The 'helloGeoRead' GeoModel example
+# The 'HelloGeoReadNodeAction' GeoModel example

-The `helloGeoRead` example shows you how to read persistified GeoModel data in a standalone program.
+The `HelloGeoReadNodeAction` example shows you how to read persistified GeoModel data in a standalone program.

 The example program: